When you need guidance on how to make life choices, what do you do? Do you turn to family and friends? Your rational, thinking mind?

 5. When you wake up, either in the middle of the night or in the morning, record all dream images and contemplate how the dream might be an answer to your question or intention.

 Sometimes the answers come quickly.
-For instance, Sara, a dreamer in the new DreamTribe community, had never incubated a dream in her entire life and she was excited to try it out.
-So, before going to bed she asked her dreams to tell her, “What is making me crabby and mildly depressed (low energy).”
+For instance, Sara had never incubated a dream in her entire life and she was excited to try it out.
+Before going to bed she asked her dreams to tell her, “What is making me crabby and mildly depressed (low energy).”
 She dreamed that she accidentally bought moldy bread.

-Not having any idea what that might mean, she decided to post her dream on the DreamTribe’s forum.
+Not having any idea what that might mean, she decided to post her dream on my dream forum.
 She did not mention that she’d intended to incubate a dream about what was making her feel low energy.

 When I read the dream I saw the bread as a metaphor for how the dreamer was nurturing herself.
 Since the bread was moldy, I felt that the dreamer may need to find a new way to practice self-care.
 Another dreamworker felt similarly and we discussed how Sara might make changes to her self-care practice.